Skip to content

 DURATION

-Interest differentials and Bank of Japan (BoJ) policy shift has strong potential to move Japanese Government Bonds (JGB) yields higher.
+Interest differentials and Bank of Japan (BoJ) policy normalization could drive Japanese Government Bonds (JGB) yields higher, in our view.

 LOCAL EM MARKETS

-Our Anticipated Strategy: Overweight EM duration: S. Africa, Brazil, Mexico, and Indonesia.
+Our Anticipated Strategy: We are overweight EM duration: S. Africa, Brazil, Mexico, and Indonesia.

 Key Risks